SamuilNikolov/bandwidth-buddy/MEMORY_BEHAVIOR.md

 ### Best Practices

-1. **Monitor the Memory Stats**: Keep an eye on the navbar stats
+1. **Monitor Memory Stats**: Track memory usage via the navbar statistics
-2. **Don't Worry About 100 Evaluations**: The system handles it automatically
+2. **100+ Evaluations**: The system handles large numbers of evaluations automatically
-3. **Old Sessions Auto-Expire**: Inactive chats are cleaned up after 1 hour
+3. **Session Expiration**: Inactive chats are cleaned up after 1 hour
-4. **LRU Protects You**: Most recently used sessions are preserved
+4. **LRU Protection**: Most recently used sessions are preserved

 ### Configuration

-You can adjust limits in `server.js`:
+Limits can be adjusted in `server.js`:

 ```javascript
 const MAX_CHAT_SESSIONS = 100;  // Increase if you have more RAM